open-craft/sprints/docs/discoveries/sprints-v2-ux-discovery.md

 ## Introduction

-During Phase 1 of this project, the [Sprints][sprints-application] was developed.
-The main goal of Sprints is to manage OpenCraft’s internal time budgeting and planning needs.
-Now that the first phase of Sprints has been completed, it’s time to move onto Phase 2.
+The [Sprints][sprints-application] was developed to manage OpenCraft’s internal time budgeting and planning needs.
+Now that Sprints has been running for a while, it’s time to move onto the next phase.

 The goals for Phase 2 include:

+- Announcing Sprints and discussing it with the open source community
+- Developing partnerships with organisations who might find the tool useful
+- Getting feedback from Sprint’s current users
+- Using both internal and external feedback to refine the project direction
 - Improving the usability (UX) of the application
 - Developing a user interface (UI) design style for Sprints
 - Adding certain features to the current application
-- Getting feedback from users
 - Turning Sprints into a SaaS product

 Using the [development discovery][sprints-v2-discovery] as a basis, this document outlines the UX and UI approach that will be taken in order to achieve these goals.
 It also provides the number of UX/UI hours we estimate will be required each month.